428 New (Supersedes 725 FW 1, 07/21/93, FWM 104, and

 C. CITES Species.
 Exporting or importing migratory birds that are listed under the Convention on International Trade in Endangered Species of Flora and Fauna (16 U.S.C.
 1531 et seq.) may require a CITES permit from the Division of Management Authority (50 CFR 23).

 For information on the content of this chapter, contact the Division of Migratory Bird Management.
-For information about the Web site, contact Krista Bibb in the Division of Policy and Directives Management.
+For information about the website, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.